definancy/java-definancy-sdk/docs/VaultPaymentApi.md

     VaultPaymentApi apiInstance = new VaultPaymentApi(apiClient);
     String vaultId = "vaultId_example"; // String | Unique identifier for a vault container that manages payment acceptance, documents, and contract subscriptions.
 Used across all vault-related operations including payment processing, document management, and configuration updates.
     UUID paymentAcceptanceId = UUID.randomUUID(); // UUID | Unique identifier for a payment acceptance within a vault.
 Used to track specific payment requests, monitor transaction status, manage associated documents, and retrieve payment history and compliance information.
-    PaymentAcceptanceConfig paymentAcceptanceConfig = new PaymentAcceptanceConfig(); // PaymentAcceptanceConfig | Partial payment acceptance configuration for updates.
+    PaymentAcceptanceConfigFormat paymentAcceptanceConfigFormat = new PaymentAcceptanceConfigFormat(); // PaymentAcceptanceConfigFormat | Partial payment acceptance configuration for updates.
 Can be used to modify the 'documents' list to add or remove compliance document associations, or to update 'order' information.
 Core price scenarios cannot be modified after  creation. try {
-      PaymentAcceptance result = apiInstance.updatePaymentAcceptance(vaultId, paymentAcceptanceId, paymentAcceptanceConfig);
+      PaymentAcceptance result = apiInstance.updatePaymentAcceptance(vaultId, paymentAcceptanceId, paymentAcceptanceConfigFormat);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling VaultPaymentApi#updatePaymentAcceptance");